Skip to main content

 P999 Latency: 0.0912857 s

-[Note] -m times specifies the test mode as a fixed number of tests, -r 100 specifies 100 inferences for the test, and -e spacemit enables the Jintie Space-Time backend acceleration.
+[Note] -m times specifies the test mode as a fixed number of tests, -r 100 specifies 100 inferences for the test, and -e spacemit enables the Spacemit backend acceleration.
 For more details about the parameters, please refer to the content of the 6.1 Performance Testing chapter.

 7 Application Development

-The Bianbu AI Support Library is an upper-layer application development support library independently developed by Jintie Space-Time, which is ready to use and only requires one or two lines of code to easily integrate AI tasks such as image classification and object detection.
+The Bianbu AI Support Library is an upper-layer application development support library independently developed by Spacemit, which is ready to use and only requires one or two lines of code to easily integrate AI tasks such as image classification and object detection.

 Demo Compilation and Running Example